Please select a colour first and then a room size below for an estimate of material cost only.

 It is important to note that your Bespoak Flooring will require regular care and maintenance.
 These responsibilities are required to better preserve your floor.
 If you follow these general cleaning and required maintenance guidelines your new floor will perform as intended for many years to come.
 More detailed information on caring for your floor can be downloaded here.

 What is Bespoak timber flooring?

-The Bespoak timber floors collection is available exclusively through our Carpet Court stores and is a naturally attractive and resilient timber floating flooring product.
+The Bespoak timber floors collection is available through our Carpet Court stores and is a naturally attractive and resilient timber floating flooring product.
 It is different from traditional laminate or engineered timber floors.
 It simply combines the unique features of the latest micro-veneer peeling and bonding technology pressed onto a reliable high density or HDF floor.
 This creates an authentic product with the associated stability of a high density laminate.